prof-rossetti/intro-to-python/exercises/hello-world/local.md

 ## Success Criteria

-Once you see the changes reflected in your remote project repository on GitHub.com, you have succeeded.
-Edit your existing text and code cells, and/or create new ones, then repeat steps 5-7 at least once for good measure.
+Once you see the printed messages in your command-line application, you have succeeded.
+Edit the file (by changing the message or the numbers), save it again, and run it again.
+Repeat this process more time for good measure.